 Henri Matisse, Standing Nude, 1906-07, Photo © Culture Whisper

-It’s clear from the vast array of South East Asian, African, North African and Chinese artefacts, masks, fetishes and decorative items on display in the final rooms that Matisse looked far beyond the European canon for artistic inspiration.
+It’s clear from the vast array of South East Asian, African, North African and Chinese artefacts, masks, fetishes and decorative items on display that Matisse looked far beyond the European canon for artistic inspiration.

 Matisse is renowned today for challenging the naturalistic representation of the human body.
 Generally, Matisse's nudes are chopped, anatomically mismatched, bold rather than dainty.
 Features are strong and perspective distorted.
 Standing Nude, 1906-1907, is a prime example.